 Imagine being unable to stop yourself from washing your hands a hundred times a day.
 Or living in mountains of clutter because you’re unable to discard (or recycle, sell, or give away) your possessions.
 At some point in their lives, one in 50 Americans will be diagnosed with obsessive-compulsive disorder (OCD).
 And some estimate up to a quarter of those with OCD also suffer from hoarding disorder.
 Dr. Rodriguez will describe the most up-to-date treatment options for these often-misunderstood conditions and explain why she’s optimistic about the future.

 From Loss to a Legacy of Hope

-Despite the best efforts of her father and friends, Esther Ting died of a drug overdose just short of her 19th birthday.
 George Ting, MD, shares his journey from loss to healing in this moving short film and explains why he chose to establish the Esther Ting Memorial Professorship in addiction medicine at Stanford.
-Find out more about this story on Scope Blog.
+Find out more about this story at the Medical Center Development site and on Stanford Medicine's Scope Blog.

 Dr. Leanne Williams describes how philanthropy will help us improve the lives of those who suffer from mental health disorders by applying fresh insights about the human brain to real-world clinical care.

 Find out more about the event and the Campaign for Stanford Medicine here!